Skip to main content

 Unpredictable But Not Harmful

-Real chaos opens doors.
-It shows you options you didn't know existed.
-It asks "what if?" and "why not?"
+Opens doors.
+Shows options you didn't know existed.
+Asks "what if?" and "why not?"

 Questions Rigid Systems